BOOKSVP/api-docs/source/index.html.md

 # Pagination

-For certain endpoints that return large quantities of data we implement pagination to reduce request times.
-The structure f
+For endpoints that return large quantities of data, pagination is implemented to reduce request times.
+When an endpoint implements pagination, a special key value pair in the response will include `has_more` with either `true` or `false`.

+If this is returned, then a secondary key value pair will be available labeled `last_element_id`, where `element` will be replaced with whatever is being queried, for example, `last_booking_id` for the bookings endpoint.

+This will be used as a cursor for use in pagination, where providing the param `starting_after` with the `last_element_id` in your subsequent call will return the next page of results, and providing the param `ending_before` with the `last_element_id` will return the previous page of results.

 # Resources